fresh-eggs/fresh-eggs.github.io/xband_post.md

 ![break on the address of DoExecuteCodeMessageOpCode](/assets/xband__hit_do_execute_code_method.gif)

-I validated this by comparing the the XBAND OS function calls happening in the source and in the assembly.
+I validated that we appear to resolve a routine that looks like the `DoExecuteCodeMessageOpCode` by comparing the XBAND OS function calls that occur within it both in the source and in the assembly.
 We can see here a snippet from the assembly:

 <img src="/assets/do_execute_code_asm.png" width="400" height="400">